 Histologically, hepatic adenomas are characterised by proliferation of pleomorphic hepatocytes without normal lobular architecture.
 These cells frequently have abundant glycogen (thus the von Gierke's disease link) 5.
 They are traditionally described as being devoid of bile ducts and of Kupffer cells, although this has been shown not to be the case, with diminished number of Kupffer cells found in many cases 1,3-4.
 This has important implication in Tc99m sulphur colloid scans (see below)

 The lesion is well circumscribed, often subcapsular with a yellow colouration on account of frequently abundant fat and lack of bile.
 Haemorrhagic change is common.
-The tumour is surrounded by a fibrous capsule 5.
+The tumour may be surrounded by a fibrous pseudocapsule 15.

 The tumours are usually solitary and large at the time of diagnosis (5-15cm) 3,13.
 They are most frequently seen at a subcapsular location in right lobe of liver.
 Round well defined pseudo-encapsulated mass.
 Occasional dystrophic calcification may be evident.